keu/docs/astro/deferrable-operators.md

 The process for running a task using a deferrable operator is as follows:

-1. The task is picked up by a worker, which executes an initial piece of code that initializes the task.
+- The task is picked up by a worker, which executes an initial piece of code that initializes the task.
 During this time, the task is in a "running" state and takes up a worker slot.
-2. The task defines a Trigger and defers the function of checking on some condition to the triggerer.
+- The task defines a trigger and defers the function of checking on some condition to the triggerer.
 Because all of the deferring work happens in the triggerer, the task instance can now enter a "deferred" state.
 This frees the worker slot to take on other tasks.
-3. The triggerer runs the task's Trigger periodically to check whether the condition has been met.
+- The triggerer runs the task's trigger periodically to check whether the condition has been met.
-4. Once the trigger condition succeeds, the task is again queued by the scheduler.
+- Once the trigger condition succeeds, the task is again queued by the scheduler.
 This time, when the task is picked up by a worker, it begins to complete its main function.

 For more information on how deferrable operators work and how to use them, read our [Airflow Guide for deferrable operators](https://www.astronomer.io/guides/deferrable-operators) or the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).